 Once you have defined your brand assets, decide which assets are still relevant and resonate with your current brand zealots.
 You’ll want to keep any and all assets that glue zealots to your brand, as they will continue to be the core of your P/L.

-(In other words, if your core consumer keeps coming back to shop during traditional weekly store discounts, you don’t cancel those weekly sales as your first endeavor in rebranding.)
+(In other words, if your core consumer keeps coming back to shop during traditional weekly store discounts, you don’t cancel those weekly sales as your first endeavor in rebranding the brand.)

 If you are starting from scratch and your only brand asset is a name—like the refreshed Shinola company, create an aspirational goal.
 (For Shinola, that goal is a revitalized Detroit.)